-Since Allegiant Air’s decision to start charging passengers for carry-on luggage last week, you’d think that everything needed to be said about this outrageous new fee had already been said.
+Since Allegiant Air implemented its decision to charge passengers for carry-on luggage last week, one might assume that everything regarding this outrageous new fee has already been discussed.

 Just in case you missed it, Allegiant began charging for carry-ons April 4, billing passengers $35 for each bag they bought on the plane.
 It joins Spirit Airlines, which introduced fees for carry-ons in 2010.

-Allegiant didn’t bother making a public announcement or even justifying the fee, and the ease with which the surcharge was accepted by the flying public will probably have other airline execs thinking, “Hey, why don’t we do that?”
+Allegiant didn’t bother with a public announcement or justification for the fee, and the flying public’s swift acceptance of the surcharge will likely prompt other airline executives to ponder, ‘Hey, why don’t we do that?”

 Air travelers are unhappy, of course.
 No one wants to pay yet another fee, and especially one that can only be avoided by traveling luggage-less.
 I asked Jim Daniel, one of my regular readers, for a reaction.
 He simply said, “I hate flying.”

 Let’s not dwell on the present, but the future.
 Allegiant is a small carrier and so is Spirit, and we still have a choice in airlines.
 I mean, if we want a bag included in our fare (please don’t call it a “free” bag, because nothing is free) we can still fly on Southwest or JetBlue.

 And for now, at least, the “legacy” airlines aren’t charging to carry on luggage, allowing passengers to bring their XL suitcases on board to get around their luggage fees.
 That’s absurd in its own way.

 It took 20 months for the contagion of carry-on fees to spread from Spirit to Allegiant.
 How long will it take to jump to a bigger airline — say, US Airways?
 Also, what kind of new fees will airlines come up with to boost their all-important “ancillary” revenues?